 United Nations Statistics Division staff and consultants: Alessandra Alfieri, Jessica Chan, Julian Chow, Ivo Havinga, Bram Edens (formerly with Statistics Netherlands), Mark Eigenraam, Emil Ivanov, Marko Javorsek, Leila Rohd-Thomsen, Sokol Vako.
-Consultants under the ANCA project: Michael Bordt, Mark Eigenraam, Lars Hein, Emil Ivanov, Carl Obst, Michael Vardon and UNEP-WCMC.

-The drafting of the Technical Recommendations was supported by the United Nations Statistics Division, the United Nations Environment, the Secretariat of the Convention on Biological Diversity, the Norwegian Agency Cooperation through the Advancing Natural Capital Accounting (ANCA) project, and the World Bank WAVES partnership.
+The drafting of the Technical Recommendations was supported by the United Nations Statistics Division, the United Nations Environment, the Secretariat of the Convention on Biological Diversity and the Norwegian Agency Cooperation through the Advancing Natural Capital Accounting (ANCA) project.
 The project aimed to support countries in efforts to embark on the SEEA Experimental Ecosystem Accounting with a view to improving the management of ecosystem services.